-- Runhai: The original Runhai facility can process 18,000 metric tons per year of stevia leaf.
+- Chuzhou Runhai: The Chuzhou Runhai facility can process 18,000 metric tons per year of stevia leaf.
 A portion of the facility has been converted to process Luo Han Guo extract, and can produce 130 metric tons of Luo Han Guo annually.
-Runhai also has an enzymatically modified stevia line with a capacity of 100 metric tons per year. - Runyang: Runyang was established in November 2007 for the purpose of processing stevia leaf grown and harvested in Dongtai, China.
-The Runyang facility can process 18,000 metric tons per year of stevia leaf. - Runhao: Runhao was established in May 2009 for the purpose of processing intermediate stevia extract into rebiana and other high grade stevia extract products.
-The first phase of its facility construction was completed in December 2009 and delivered 2,000 metric tons of high-grade stevia extract annual capacity or 1,000 MT of RA 97 annual capacity. - Bengbu: Bengbu was established in November 2007 as a seed base and for our research and development operations in China.
+Runhai also has an enzymatically modified stevia line. - Runyang: Runyang was established in November 2007 for the purpose of processing stevia leaf grown and harvested in Dongtai, China.
+The Runyang facility can process 18,000 metric tons per year of stevia leaf. - Runhao: Runhao was established in May 2009 for the purpose of processing intermediate stevia extract into high grade stevia extract products.
+Facility construction was completed in December 2009 delivering 2,000 metric tons of high-grade stevia extract annual capacity or 1,000 MT of RA 97 annual capacity. - Bengbu: Bengbu was established in November 2007 as a seed base and for our research and development operations in China.
 The seed base that was acquired from AHTD (see below) in December 2007 is part of the Bengbu operation.
 Bengbu is a wholly-owned foreign enterprise under Chinese law.